Raid on Rochefort: Assembly and voyage

 Command of the land forces was awarded to Sir John Mordaunt, with Edward Cornwallis and Henry Conway as his deputies.
 Edward Hawke was selected to command the naval contingent whose role was to escort Mordaunt's force, land it on the French shore, and then evacuate it when the mission was over.
-James Wolfe was appointed as the expedition's Quartermaster General and the Army's chief of staff.
+James Wolfe was appointed as the expedition's quartermaster general and chief of staff.

 The expedition was assembled on the Isle of Wight during July and August 1757.
 There were soon a number of delays, which pushed back the departure date.
 Most of the officers spent their time in Newport.
 8,000 troops were eventually camped there, although all but the most senior officers were not told of the expedition's destination to prevent French spies from discovering this.

 On 7 September, a month after they had been scheduled to depart, the force sailed from Britain heading for the Bay of Biscay.
 It arrived off Rochefort on 20 September, but due to heavy fog was unable to land for several days.
 Hawke and the naval officers were already extremely concerned about the worsening weather, fearing equinoctial gales that would make the sea more and more dangerous as the autumn wore on.